umbraco/UmbracoDocs/13/umbraco-cms/reference/templating/macros/README.md

 _Describes how to set up a macro, use macro parameters & configuring caching.
 Defines the different types of macros and provides details on the different macro engine APIs and their usage_

 {% hint style="warning" %}
-Macros and Partial View Macros will be removed in the next version.
-Consider using Partial Views or blocks in Rich Text Editor.
+Macros and Partial View Macros are deprecated and will be removed in the next version.
+We recommend using Partial Views or Blocks in Rich Text Editor.
 {% endhint %}

 ## What is a macro